Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Energy Reconstruction

 \subsection{Sub-GeV neutrino energy deposition in LAr}

-We adopt the same definition as Ref.~\cite{Selfcompensatinglight4GeV} for the total available energy, $E_\text{avail}$, namely -- the portion of $E_\nu$ which could theoretically be deposited in the LAr.
-The neutrino $E_\text{avail}$ includes the kinetic energies of the primary protons and neutrons ejected from the nucleus, as well as the total energies of the primary electrons, muons, pions, and gammas.
-There is some energy smearing effects between $E_\nu$ and $E_\text{avail}$, which fluctuates from event to event, contributing to the spread in $E_\text{avail}$.
-The AR23\_20i tune~\cite{AR23tune} used in this work models energy loss to the nucleon removal, which varies with the nucleon momentum.
+We adopt the same definition as Ref.~\cite{Selfcompensatinglight4GeV} for the total available energy, $E_\text{avail}$, which includes the kinematic energy of protons and neutrons, and the total energy of electrons, pions, muons, and gammas.
+Smearing effects between $E_\nu$ and $E_\text{avail}$, which fluctuate from event to event, contribute to a spread in the $E_\text{avail}$ distribution.
+The AR23\_20i tune~\cite{AR23tune} used in this work models energy loss from the nucleon removal, which varies with the nucleon momentum.
 More significantly, some energy is gained or lost during final-state interactions (FSI).
 The hadrons produced in the initial neutrino interaction interact with other nucleons in the struck $^{40}$Ar nucleus, which could produce additional nucleons in the final state as well as occasional re-absorption of some primary hadrons.
 FSI is less pronounced in the multi-GeV neutrino interactions, but is crucial for sub-GeV neutrinos.

 The dotted light-blue histogram and the blue histogram in \cref{fig:Edep} show the distribution of the total available energy before and after the FSI, respectively, for a 0.4 GeV $\nu_e$ sample.
 As can be seen, many events (36\% of the sample) do not see any change in $E_\text{avail}$ before and after the FSI.
 These events also have the same list of particles at the primary vertex before and after the FSI, so it is safe to assume no FSI happens in these events.
-However, according to the model, for the majority of events, FSI increases $E_\text{avail}$ (52\% of events in the sample) rather than decreases it (12\%).
+However, according to the model, for the majority of events, FSI increases $E_\text{avail}$ (52\% of events in the sample) rather than decreasing it (12\%).
 While the fraction of events that see no FSI appears to remain approximately 30\% across the sub-GeV $E_\nu$ range, the fraction of events where FSI raises $E_\text{avail}$ decreases from $\sim$70\% at $E_\nu=100$ MeV to $\sim$50\% at $E_\nu=1000$ MeV.
-Since the exact relationship between the simulated $E_\text{avail}$ and the true $E_\nu$ is highly model-dependent, we will focus on estimating $E_\text{avail}$ from the simulated detector signals, which is a reasonable approximation for true $E_\nu$.
+Since the exact relationship between the simulated $E_\text{avail}$ and the true $E_\nu$ is highly model-dependent, we will focus on estimating $E_\text{avail}$ from the simulated detector signals, which is a reasonable approximation for the true $E_\nu$.